 If the pilot flies no lower than this height they will not hit any obstacle along that route.

-This way, when flying in that area and while enroute they can be assured they will have sufficient clearance.
-When coming into land the pilot/s will either need to be landing at a certified heliport or airport that have published instrument apporach and clearance procedures or by using night-vision goggles to ensure they see any obstacles during their approach to land.
+This way, when flying in that area and while en route they can be assured they will have sufficient clearance.
+When coming into land the pilot/s will either need to be landing at a certified heliport or airport that has published instrument approach and clearance procedures or by using night-vision goggles to ensure they see any obstacles during their approach to land.

 Take this chart for example: